leknaat/hacker-how-content/content/web-developer/resources/reactByExample.md

   </div>
 ```

-When you press the button it will render:
+When you press the button `this.setState({name: 'Dave'})` gets called.
+State will be updated to be `{name: 'dave'}`.
+React will automatically rerender your component as:
 ```
   <div>
     <button onClick={() => this.setState({name: 'Dave'})}>Press Me</button>